liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/01-configuring-the-connector.markdown

 ### Configuring the Adapter in the Control Panel [](id=configuring-the-adapter-in-the-control-panel)

-Here's how to configure the Elasticsearch adapter from the System Settings
+To configure the Elasticsearch adapter from the System Settings application:
-application:

 1. Start @product@.